 English, mechanical engineer, production manager, organisational development manager, behavioural development consultant, mother of three – not quite grown up yet, gardener, baker and runner.
 I tend to focus on helping leaders have a positive impact on all the people around them and ultimately making a stronger functioning organisation.

-Who is EZOZ?
+What is EZOZ?

-EZOZ was formed from our two other companies – OrgZoo – specialist in change management and creators of The Z Model ® and Energise Zone – facilitation and team behavioural dynamics focused consultancy.
+EZOZ was formed from our two other companies – OrgZoo – a specialist in change management and creators of The Z Model ® and Energise Zone – facilitation and team behavioural dynamics focused consultancy.

 Please describe your training portfolio